Managing Director, Jacqui Newham (Wilkins) gives an insight into her Creative Writing journey…

 Projects like this really touch our hearts and minds so naturally, we were proud to support the Learning Around You project.

-VI worked with The Open University to devise a campaign that was aimed at adults who wanted to improve their English and maths skills to gain a recognised qualification.
+VI partnered with The Open University to devise a campaign for adults who want to improve their English and maths and gain a recognised qualification.

-Research has shown that without these skills and qualifications, the ability to apply for most jobs or take up further study is significantly reduced, as are the opportunities for personal development and career improvement.
+Research shows that without these skills and qualifications, people struggle to apply for most jobs or pursue further study, and they miss out on personal development and career progression.

-This new government funded and backed education programme was aimed at every adult in the UK, to deliver the basic need of reading, writing and math’s skills.
+This new government-funded and government-backed education programme targets every adult in the UK and delivers essential reading, writing, and maths skills.
 VI worked with The Open University and their partners West Herts College, Bedford College Group and Middlesbrough College.

 VI delivered the campaign name, brand, photography and a range of collateral personalised for each partner to deliver a promotional toolkit to work both on and off-line.